 - all hygiene measures at a glance

-- can be amended quickly and in real time
+- Changes quickly, digitally and in real time

 Digital services and sales